 If you do not put your geraniums into dormancy for the winter and they stay green in the ground or in containers year round, the best time when to prune geraniums is in late fall or just before you bring them indoors, if you plan on bringing them indoors.

-Prune the geranium plant back by 1/3 to 1/2, focusing on stems that are woody or leggy.
+Prune the geranium plant back by one-third to one-half, focusing on stems that are woody or leggy.

 How to Pinch Geraniums